eltimn/web-marketing/src/pages/what-we-do.md

 secondIpbTitle: A Path Forward
 secondIpbText: >-
   How you get there matters.
 Mixing and matching strategies (and their managers) is a function of portfolio optimization.
-Need a more holistic view of a manager.
+Firms need a more holistic view of a manager.
 Being able to adjust models to the varying needs of the business requires a specific type of trade consumption paradigm.